Resistance may be the Achilles heel of the genetic engineering approach

 Production of viral particles was compared between cells treated with sgRNA / cas9 and cells treated with cas9 alone.
 The researchers found that, as expected, viral replication was initially severely impaired in cells infected with sgRNA / cas9 probe gene.
 In general, peak viral production levels were lower 83% in cells treated with T4, by 95% in those treated with T10, and by about 98% in cells treated with LTR-B.

 Viral production started about five days after infection in control cells, but was delayed for about four days in LTR-B treated cells and for about ten days in cells treated with T4 or T10.
-However, there was significant viral production at the end of LTR in B cells, viral levels at peak production of FP - which was also postponed for four days - was still lower 55 in control cells.
-But in cells treated with T10 was exactly the same in control cells - although delayed by eight days - and actually was about 20% higher in T4 cells.
+However, there was significant viral production at the end of LTR in B cells, viral levels at peak PF production - which was also postponed for four days - was still 55% lower in control cells.
+But in cells treated with T10 it was exactly the same in control cells - although delayed by eight days - and it was actually about 20% higher in T4 cells.
 This suggests that viral resistance happens quickly.

 In virus samples, 74% of T4, 70% of T10 and 72% of LTR-B viruses had their DNA altered in the manner expected by three different genetic probes.
 In the other 16%, 20% and 18%, there were mutations of some kind and some of which were attributed to resistance generation.

 The researchers performed the experiment again on cells infected with the HIV virus taken from the peak viral production in the previous experiment that was expected at all to become resistant.
 The resistant viruses treated with T4 again produced 20% more viruses than the control cells and in the case of cells treated with T10, they produced the same amount of virus as cell control, but actually reached the viral production peak six days early.
 This suggests that the HIV that had become resistant to T4 or T10 was at least how to apply a virus replication control, or a installer.